-41) See also CETAF MTA 4, warranty of guests bringing material to an institution for research / analysis (Annex 6.4)
+31) See also CETAF MTA 4, warranty of guests bringing material to an institution for research / analysis (Annex 6.4)

-It is advisable to register and store relevant legal documentation at one central point (e.g. with a registrar or in the central administration), especially if subsamples of a single individual organism (Genetic Resource) are stored in separate collections, different buildings, etc. An accessible digital archive of these documents can offer valuable support, and has been developed by some CETAF members.
+(Genetic Resource) are stored in separate collections, different buildings, etc. An accessible digital archive of these documents can offer valuable support, and has been developed by some CETAF members.
 Digital images of permit documents can be held within specimen or other collection management databases in some implementations.
 During planning of such electronic systems, institutions should carefully check the legal requirements under national and European law to archive such sensitive data in electronic form and which measures must be taken to protect such data from illegal access of third parties.